zzamboni/zzamboni.org/content/post/2025-10-22-fixing-wake-from-sleep-when-using-ethernet/index.md

 +++
-title = "Fixing wake-from-sleep in Linux on a Mac when using Ethernet" author = ["Diego Zamboni"] date = 2025-10-22T23:28:00+02:00 tags = ["linux", "howto", "mac", "networking", "troubleshooting"] draft = false
+title = "Fixing wake-from-sleep in Linux on a Mac when using Ethernet" author = ["Diego Zamboni"] summary = "Some Macs running Linux hang when waking up from sleep if the Ethernet port was connected.
+Fix this problem by automatically disabling/reenabling the drivers when the machine goes to sleep." date = 2025-10-22T23:28:00+02:00 tags = ["linux", "howto", "mac", "networking", "troubleshooting"] draft = false